nhab/Wpf-Mvvm-Sample/README.md

             _execute(parameter);
         }
 ```
+(canExecute parameter of the second constructor,is a condition. it is a boolean function which specifiy in which condition the command is enabled and can be executed)

 - Add a Command to a ViewModel, like this:
   (Each of these ViewModels will be bound to a Window )
 ```